 Title IV requires institutions participating in federal financial aid programs to disclose specified information to all prospective students.
 The Consumer Information Requirements includes a complete list of required disclosures and where you can find the corresponding information.
 If you would like a printed copy of any of the information, you can request it from the Main Office or the Financial Aid Office.

 How long does it take to complete the Master of Acupuncture and Oriental Medicine program?

-How many MAOM program students enrolled in Fall 2021?
+How many MAOM program students enrolled in 2022-2023 academic year?

 What is the estimated 4-year cost for the MAOM program?